gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/api-fundamentals/web-apis.md

 The graphic below clarifies the structure and individual components of a web address, which concatenate to form the broader uniform resource locator (URL), uniform resource identifier (URI), and uniform resource name (URN).

-{% hint style="info" %}
-If you need additional help untangling URIs, URLs, and URNs, read [this explanation](https://stackoverflow.com/questions/176264/what-is-the-difference-between-a-uri-a-url-and-a-urn/1984225#1984225) on stack overflow.
-{% endhint %}

 <figure><img src="../../.gitbook/assets/uri_diagram1.png" alt=""><figcaption><p><a href="https://hanseul-lee.github.io/2020/12/24/20-12-24-URL/">URI vs URL vs URN</a></p></figcaption></figure>

 A communication link between two applications requires that each endpoint is defined by a network socket, which is a combination of transport layer protocol, domain (which resolves to an IP address), and port number that uniquely and completely resolves the web address of a client request to a web server.